 The main functions of PKS are to develop the State's ethnic handicraft heritage apart from being a centre of handicraft collection, training, R&D and marketing of handicrafts.
 PKS also act as a collaborator in the development and promotion of handicrafts at home and abroad as well as supporting the Federal Government's initiatives in realising the 'One Village One Product' concept.
-With the establishment of the RM30 million complex, new job opportunities and economic spillovers were created particularly in the rural areas.
+With the establishment of the RM30 million complex, new job opportunities and economic spillovers were created particularly in rural areas.

-The Group is also working with reputable handicraft household and through such collaborations, youths are being exposed to gain the right knowledge in producing high quality batik.
+The Group is also working with reputable handicraft household, and through such collaborations, youths are being exposed to gain the right knowledge in producing high-quality batik.

-More than 20,000 people benefitted from the handicraft programmes organised by the Group, through the Zone offices and PKS itself.
+More than 21,251 people benefitted from the handicraft programmes organised by the Group, through the Zone offices and PKS itself.

 Courses at Pusat Kraftangan Sabah

-- Textile Batik (also available at Galleria Artisan), dastar weaving, sewing gift boxes and folder
+- Textile Batik (also available at Galleria Artisan), Dastar Weaving, Sewing, Gift Boxes and Folder

 - Forest-Based (Wood Sculpture, Furniture Making, Bamboo, Rattan, Ribu-Ribu and Weaving)

-- Earthen-Based (Ceramic and Hydrostone)
+- Earthen-Based (Ceramic, Glass Block and Fiberglass)

 Pusat Pentadbiran Negeri Sabah, Kota Kinabalu